 The public interest is best served by the consistent application of the requirements of the relevant Environmental Planning Instruments, and by Council ensuring that any adverse effects on the surrounding area and the environment are appropriately managed.

-The proposal is not contrary to the public interest.
+The proposal is not considered to be contrary to the public interest.